 Who Should Have Evacuation Diagrams?

-Evacuation Diagrams are mandatory for all Australian Workplaces and multiple residency buildings.
+Evacuation Diagram Plans are mandatory for all Australian Workplaces and multiple residency buildings.
 The Work Health and Safety legislation requires a person conducting a business or undertaking (PCBU) to provide evacuation procedures for workers and occupants of a facility.
 Safety Graphics specialise in providing fully compliant diagrams to all types of workplaces, strata and facilities throughout Australia.
 The Australian Standard for Planning for emergencies in facilities – AS 3745-2010 was developed in 2010 with the objective to “enhance the safety of people in facilities, by providing a framework for emergency planning”.
 Standards are regularly amended to include more guidance for best practice.
 Should you require any assistance or further guidance regarding these changes, please do not hesitate to contact us.